ecupaio/personal-site/_pages/schedule-thanks.md

 permalink: /schedule-thanks/
 layout: basic
 ---
 I'm excited for our chat.
 We will use Google Meet to talk unless you have a preference for phone or another video conference service.
-Please feel free to reach out to me any time if you need to cancel or reschedule: [ed.cupaioli@gmail.com](mailto:ed.cupaioli@gmail.com).
+Please feel free to reach out to me any time if you need to cancel or reschedule: [{{ site.data.nav.contact.email}}](mailto:{{ site.data.nav.contact.email}}).

 ## Meeting Details